What does Death Positive mean?

 What are some ways we can use death positivity to change culture?

-I’ve given you so many articles to read, so here are some videos for a break.
-These are two TED talks where I lay out why I think being present with the dead body, and adopting green and natural burial practices has the potential to change ourselves and the world.
+We’ve given you so many articles to read, so here are some videos for a break.
+These are two TED talks where Caitlin lays out why she thinks being present with the dead body, and adopting green and natural burial practices has the potential to change ourselves and the world.
 Watch The Corpses that Changed my Life and Recomposition and Conservation Burial.

 Why are there so many women leading the movement?